 It’s worth noting that the battery pack in the E 300 e and E 300 de does eat into boot space compared to the conventionally-powered models.
 Around 150-litres is lost overall, which is a sizeable chunk.

-You can add a £345 split-folding 40:20:40 seat option for extra practicality when carrying longer loads, while this also increases overall luggage volume.
+The rear seats split-fold in a 40:20:40 configuration for extra practicality when carrying longer loads, while this also increases overall luggage volume.